-Students in Year 10 will receive their target grades before October half term.
-Students in this year group didn't complete KS2 SATs due to the pandemic and, as a result, they do not have baseline data to compare with national attainment.
+Students in Year 10 and 11 received their target grades before October half term.
+Students in both of these year groups didn't complete KS2 SATs due to the pandemic and, as a result, they do not have baseline data to compare with national attainment.
 Targets for these students will be set by looking at their Year 9 summer attainment grade, comparing these to the target flight path below and subsequently, generating a KS4 target.
 For example, if a student achieved a grade 4c at the end of Year 9 in English, their Year 11 target in this subject would then be a 5b.
-Similarly with Year 11, these grades should not be seen as a ceiling on achievement.
-As class teachers start to gather grade information from marking assessments, then they are encouraged to establish aspirational targets for students which may be above those provided by FFT.
+For the current year 11, some targets were adjusted based on assessment data from year 10.
+These grades should not be seen as a ceiling on achievement.
+As class teachers start to gather grade information from marking assessments, then they are encouraged to establish aspirational targets for all students.